Donate opens in a new window

 About the Author

-Angel Dominguez is a Latinx poet and artist of Yucatec Maya descent, born in Hollywood and raised in Van Nuys, CA by their immigrant family.
-They now live amongst the Santa Cruz Mountains in Bonny Doon, CA. They’re the author of Desgraciado (the collected letters) (Nightboat Books, 2022), RoseSunWater (The Operating System, 2021) and Black Lavender Milk (Timeless, Infinite Light, 2015).
-They were the 2021 Mazza writer in residence for San Francisco State University and have shared their work across the country in various venues, universities, and states of consciousness.
-You can find Angel’s words online and in print in various publications including BOMB Magazine, The Berkeley Poetry Review, FENCE, Prolit Magazine, SFMOMA Open Space, and elsewhere.
+Angel Dominguez is a Latiné poet of Yucatec Maya descent born in Hollywood and raised in Van Nuys, CA their immigrant family.
+They now live amongst the redwoods of Bonny Doon, CA. They’re the author of several books of poetry and prose including Desgraciado (Nightboat Books, 2022) and most recently, the 10 year anniversary edition of their debut work, Black Lavender Milk (Noemi Press, 2024).
+They were the 2023 Poet in residence with the Poetry Center at the University of Arizona in Tucson, the 2021 Mazza writer in residence for San Francisco State University, and currently serves as managing editor for Lilac Press.
+You can find Angel’s work online and in print in various publications including BOMB Magazine, The Berkeley Poetry Review, FENCE, Prolit Magazine, SFMOMA Open Space, and elsewhere.
 You can find Angel in the redwoods or ocean.

 black lavender milk (10th anniversary edition)